Emtee

-Early life

-Mthembeni Ndevu was born to Elias and Anna in the mid-sized town polokwane, situated in the Limpopo, a northern province in South Africa.
-He grew up in Turfloop, Polokwane, a major township in the Limpopo.
+eMtee's third studio album Logan (2021), which debuted number 1 in South Africa.
+The album reflects on overcoming personal struggles.
+He released his long-anticipated Album DIY 3 on 31 October 2024, which is the third installment of his DIY projects, with the first being DIY 1[DIY I].

 Career

 Early career

 Emtee kept working on his music throughout his late teen years, opting to not repeat his final year in school, although his pass was not good enough to enter him into the major universities in South Africa.

 In 2010, Emtee collaborated with South African rapper Maraza on a song titled "In It To Win It".
 They appeared on Channel O's show HeadRush.
-Before his solo career, Emtee was part of the rap trio, African Trap Movement, alongside fellow South African rappers Sjava, Saudi and their producer Ruff before they were all signed by Ambitiouz Entertainment.
+Before his solo career, Emtee was part of the rap trio, African Trap Movement/Music, alongside fellow South African rappers Sjava, Saudi and their producer Ruff before they were all signed by Ambitiouz Entertainment.